gokul2736/SLOT-SNIPER/README.md

 Built with a focus on real-world use cases, SlotSniper is more than a script — it's an always-on assistant for students who **refuse to miss a slot again**.

-> 🎯 Book like a sniper.
+> 🎯 Shoot like a sniper.
 Miss nothing.
 Built by Gokul M and his friend ChatGPT AI.

 ## 🚀 Features